 As a medical herbalist, I specialize in creating customized blends of herbal supplements tailored to the specific needs of my clients.
 Formulating these blends involves drawing on a huge variety of herbal supplements, each with proven properties that affect health and wellness.
 But, even if you don’t regularly take a full regime, having a basic herbal arsenal at your disposal is a great way to manage daily concerns, like low energy, lack of focus or fighting the flu, and improve overall general health.
 So, I boiled down my Top 10 Herbal Supplements, featuring my short-list of the most beneficial herbs out there.

-1. Medicinal mushrooms.
-Ok, I’m already cheating since this is not actually an herb!
+Okay, I’m already cheating since this is not actually an herb!
 But, medicinal mushrooms have such an amazing mix of ingredients, from immune-boosting glucans to stress-busting and anti-cancer compounds.
 Taking a medicinal mushroom blend, or a single all-rounder like Reshi, can help keep you from getting sick, while also providing a rich source of B-vitamins.
-I love Four Sigma Foods Instant Reishi, $30 for 20 convenient instant sachets.
+I love Four Sigma Foods Instant Reishi, $38 for 20 convenient instant sachets.

 Reaping the health benefits of allicin is simple.
 Just crush cloves of garlic and set them aside for 15 minutes.
 Then, incorporate the garlic anywhere in your meal.
 If you don’t spend a lot of time in the kitchen or want to skip ingesting the recommended 5 cloves, you can always take concentrated Kyolic Aged Garlic Extract, which is coated to protect the delicate allicin from stomach acid.

 Because silymarin is fat soluble, it’s important to buy a high-alcohol extract in order to get the most benefit from this liver-aiding ingredient.
 To tell if the extract is ideal, look to confirm that it appears milky when added to water.
 Then, add the recommended dose to shakes, smoothies, and other drinks.
-I like Standard Process Milk Thistle 1:1, $56 for 20ml.
+I like Standard Process Milk Thistle 1:1, $62 for 200 ml.

 Related Read: Tinctures & Treatments at the Organic Pharmacy

-5. Melissa, or lemon balm, is often used for low mood and digestive disorders, but also has antiviral benefits when applied topically.
+Also known as lemon balm, Melissa is often used for low mood and digestive disorders, but also has antiviral benefits when applied topically.
 Clinical studies have shown that it promotes calmness and increases alertness, by raising levels of the inhibitory neurotransmitters GABA and acetylcholine.
 Because of these effects, lemon balm has been used in the treatment of symptoms of Alzheimer’s Disease, ADHD and anxiety.
 Topical preparations, however, are often used for the treatment of herpes breakouts and cold sores.
-I recommend Gaia Herbs Lemon Balm, $12.
+I recommend Gaia Herbs Lemon Balm, $14.

-7. St Johns Wort.
 Did you know this European herb traditionally blooms and is harvested on the longest day of the year?
 It has been used as an effective treatment for mild to moderate depression and anxiety.
 One of the main components, hypericium, is also an anti-viral.
 So, taking the herb is a good preventative measure against winter viruses, like the flu.
 St Johns Wort can also be administered topically for the treatment of pain caused by nerve damage or irritation, known as neuralgia.
-I suggest Gaia Herbs St. Johns Wort Emotional Health, $29.
+I suggest Gaia Herbs St. Johns Wort Emotional Health, $30.

-10. Echinacea, or cone flower, is an herb native to North America.
+Echinacea, or cone flower, is an herb native to North America.
 Due to its immune-boosting and antiviral properties, echinacea can reduce the severity and duration of colds, in addition to treating chronic infections, such as sinusitis and acne.
 Take a whole herb extract to receive the antiviral and immune enhancing benefits.
-I recommend A. Force Echinaforce, $14 for 1.7oz., taken every four hours during an acute infection.
+I recommend A. Vogel Echinaforce, $15 for 1.7oz., taken every four hours during an acute infection.

 Related Read: A Kick-Starter’s Guide to Herbal Supplements